-Acknowledgements
+Acknowledgements:

-This guidance was developed by the Wildfowl & Wetlands Trust (WWT) in collaboration with the Department of Freshwater Wetlands Conservation, General Directorate of Administration for Nature Conservation and Protection (GDANCP), within the Ministry of Environment (MoE) of the Royal Government of Cambodia, and Birdlife Cambodia.
+This guidance was developed by the Wildfowl & Wetlands Trust (WWT) in collaboration with the Department of Freshwater Wetland Conservation, within the Ministry of Environment of the Royal Government of Cambodia, and Birdlife Cambodia.

 This guidance has been developed using a participatory approach.
 A consultation workshop was held in Phnom Penh in August 2016 along with a study tour to Boueng Prek Lapouv Protected Landscape.
 This was followed by a second workshop in Phnom Penh in March 2017 to review a first draft of the document.
 We are grateful to all the participants who attended these workshops and whose comments greatly assisted in the development of this document.